AmelKrestic/ProgrammierProjekt/README.md

 ## Server
 Run the Server compilation script (requires maven) and then the run script.
 (Jar with dependencies must be present in target folder, i.e. compile first)

-Input Path of Graph file.
+Input the path (and only the path) of graph file.
 Server will listen to requests on localhost:8080.
 (Server will continue running even if the command window is closed, so it will have to be shut down manually)